Magn3tism/binary-search-tree/README.md

 * `isBalanced()` - returns true/false based on whether or not the tree is balanced
 * `rebalance()` - rebalances the tree
 * `viewTree` - prints the tree in reader friendly format

-Also included is a small script that tests most of the tree's functionality.